CPHris/hello-world/readme.txt

-// Hello there and welcome
+Hello there and welcome!

+Still here?
+I like that :)